alysiawon/Stock-Analysis/README.md

 **Analysis**

-1. On average, the total daily volume of stocks traded is 263,886,592, with the highest being SPWR and the lowest being DQ.
+1. On average, the total daily volume of stocks traded in 2017 is 263,886,592, with the highest being SPWR and the lowest being DQ.

 2. Overall, 2017 was a positive year.
 All stocks but TERP had a positive return.
 The average return rate for all stocks are 67.3%